 The reviews have flooded in from around the world and it’s a resounding perfect score for Breath of the Wild, with many media outlets claiming this is the best game of all time.
-After a solid week of play, we can confirm this thing is one exceptional piece of work – Nintendo at its very best, proving it has a unique genius which few other companies can match.
+Let’s explore this sweeping masterpiece.

 The Legend of Zelda: Breath of the Wild